In most of working people’s career, they might have surely faced many types of interviews like

 3. It builds pressure on the candidate:

-Due to the presence of many interviewers, there are chances where an interviewee might get nervous and stammer in pressure.
+Due to the presence of many interviewers, there are chances where an interviewee might get nervous and stammer under pressure.

 When there are too many questions asked out from different interviewers, again lots of pressure gets build up and leads to confusion to the interviewee.
 This is one major disadvantage to the interviewee perspective.

-4. There are chances of clash between the panel members:
+4. There are chances of the clash between the panel members:

 Again in a panel interview, when there are members of different job roles, their perspective in asking questions might differ and there are lots of chances to argue about their view point.

-Hence, there is lots of chances in clash between the interviewers.
+Hence, there are lots of chances in the clash between the interviewers.
 This might lose the peace in the place as well it causes loss to the whole purpose of the interview.